shreeshS7/DBMS-Practicals/P5/README.md

 end;
 /
 ```

-> NOTE: sysdate is an inbuilt-function which gives you current date
+> NOTE: sysdate is an inbuilt-function which gives you current date of your system

 ```
 SQL> execute finer(1,'CN');
 SQL> execute finer(1,'TOC');